remnrem/luna-doc/docs/luna/args.md

 EPOCH

 % Power spectral density estimation for the EEG channel
-% Note the we start lines after PSD with spaces (otherwise, they
-% would be interpreted as new commands)
+% Continuation lines use '...' to indicate they belong to the same command

 PSD
-  epoch     % produce per-epoch level output sig=EEG   % only apply this command to channels named EEG
+  ... epoch     % produce per-epoch level output
+  ... sig=EEG   % only apply this command to channels named EEG
 ```

 !!!info "Multi-line statements using `-s`"